-Location: East Building

-Astronomy Shows and Laser Concerts: As posted on website: raritanval.edu/planetarium

-The RVCC Planetarium is an interactive experience in which the audience learns about astronomy, constellations, and the Universe around us.
+Location: East Building Astronomy Shows and Laser Concerts: As posted on website: raritanval.edu/planetarium Phone: 908-231-8805 Email: planet@raritanval.edu The RVCC Planetarium is an interactive experience in which the audience learns about astronomy, constellations, and the Universe around us.
 In addition to astronomy shows for visitors as young as 3 years old and as old as the Universe, there are musical laser concerts for adults and children, as well as professional development for teachers.
 Features include 100-seat planetarium, gift shop, exhibition space, and the 3M Observatory with multiple telescopes.